Where do you get the most amazing views in the Grampians National Park? Checkout our ‘Best Viewpoints of the Grampians’ guide below to find out!

 The Grampians National Park is one of Victoria’s natural beauties, located an easy 3 hours drive west of Melbourne.
 Rugged sandstone mountain ranges form the backdrop of the park, which is teeming with native wildlife.
 And let’s not forget those stunning views!
 There are many awesome lookouts within the park, these are our favourites.

 Reeds Lookout offers beautiful views over the Victoria Valley, Victoria Range, Serra Range, Lake Wartook and the Mt Difficult Range.
-Sunrise and sunset offer the best light for photo’s and colours in the sky.
 Located 13km drive from Halls Gap, the viewpoint is super easy to reach.
 Park at the Reeds Lookout car park, take a few steps and you’re there!

 The Balconies Lookout